|603 page views|

 Jun 27, 2003

 Found the rock to be dirty with lichen and loose in places.
-Like most Flatiron climbs the belay anchors are wimpy but climbing is straightforward.
-The route swings left and right use long slings.
+Like most Flatiron climbs the belay anchors are wimpy, but the climbing is straightforward.
+The route swings left and right, use long slings.

 |By shad O'Neel|